shizonic/kiss-utils/README.md

 - `kiss-manifest`: Display all files owned by a package.
 - `kiss-depends`: Display a package's dependencies.
 - `kiss-owns`: Check which package owns a file.
+- `kiss-revdepends`: Display packages which depend on package.